amalik99/ansible-azure-playbooks/README.md

-# ansible-azure-playbooks
+# Spektra Ansible Labs
-Playbooks for Creating Azure Resources
+This is repository for examples to be demonstrated in Spektra Trainings